eric-brechemier/within/README.md

-  But this feature can also be seen as an advantage, and results from a deliberate design decision, to make the data object behave more like a hash and allow a stronger comparison of result value with '===' operator instead of a weaker comparison using '==' operator which results in type coercion.
+  But this feature can also be seen as an advantage, and results from a deliberate design decision, to make the data object behave more like a hash and allow a stronger comparison of value with the `===` operator instead of a weaker comparison using `==` operator which results in type coercion.

-  There is no particular advantage of set() compared with directly setting a value through 'this', except that the set() function remains accessible in all functions defined within the callback function provided as argument to within(), unlike 'this' which varies as the calling context of each function changes:
+  There is no particular advantage of set() compared with directly setting a value through '`this`', except that the set() function remains accessible in all functions defined within the callback function provided as argument to within(), unlike '`this`' which varies as the calling context of each function changes:

     within( "example.org/module1", function( get, set, publish, subscribe ){